 Labor trafficking is the second most common form of human trafficking and nails salons are a haven for it.

 Georgia is 7th in the nation for human trafficking.
-It's such a concern the Board of Cosmetology is now training their inspectors on how to spot it.

 "People are naive and think it’s not happening, but it happens all over the United States," Kay Kendrick, chairwoman of the state cosmetology board, said.

 “It’s very sad.
 It’s a whole different form of slavery in modern America.”

 Human trafficking in nail salons is becoming an increasing concern for the board.

 "There is a lot of transient -- I will say it that way,” Kendrick said.
 “There is a lot of human trafficking and a lot of it goes through our nail salons where they've moved them from out a country and move them from one salon to another.
 Sometimes they'll get them licensed and sometimes they won't, and when we cite them, the next time we go back those people aren't at that shop any longer or we have an inspector go in and five will run out the back door."

 That actually happened with us.
 We went in to one local nail salon to ask about a license and several of the women working there got up and ran out.